 Injury and Death

-The investigation became urgent in 2016 after a crash in Canada where a woman driving a Hyundai was struck and killed by shrapnel from an ARC inflator.
+After a collision in Canada in 2016, where shrapnel from an ARC inflator struck and killed a woman driving a Hyundai, the investigation became urgent.
 However, public records posted by NHTSA show that little progress has been made on this investigation, which started in July 2015 and remains unresolved.

 Safety advocates are saying this kind of delay that puts consumers in real danger is simply unacceptable and that it is “painfully obvious” that ARC airbag inflators are defective.
 The agency has said this investigation remains open as they continue to review information with ARC and the automakers whose vehicles are equipped with these inflators.